Glossary of Inspection Terms

 Condensation: In a building: Beads or drops of water (and frequently frost in extremely cold weather) that accumulate on the inside of the exterior covering of a building when warm, moisture-laden air from the interior reaches a point where the temperature no longer permits the air to sustain the moisture it holds.
 Use of louvers or attic ventilators will reduce moisture condensation in attics.
 A vapor barrier under the gypsum lath or dry wall on exposed walls will reduce condensation in them.

-Conduit, electrical: A pipe, usually metal, in which wire is installed.
+Conduit, electrical: A pipe, usually metal, in which electrical wire is installed.

 Construction, dry-wall: A type of construction in which the interior wall finish is applied in a dry condition, generally in the form of sheet materials or wood paneling as contrasted to plaster.